 “He believes that if he prints a T-shirt with a major league sports team logo and donates it to his church or sells it through his church, it’s not illegal.
 He insists that anything he donates in the name of God is not to make a profit.”

-The company owner, when warned about the copyright law by employees, stated, “you can not copyright an image of a bird, or an illustration of a bird.
+The company owner, when warned about the copyright law by employees, stated, “you can not copyright an image of a bird or an illustration of a bird.
 My brother-in-law told me so.”

 I now realize I gave him the wrong advice.
 “Let it go,” I wrote.
 “It’s not your neck on the line.
 Just take an ‘I-don’t-care-attitude’ and life will be easier.
 Survival is number one in this economy and having a job … any job is important.”

-His neck was right there in the noose with his employer.
+His neck was right there in the nose with his employer.
 If the owner of the company wanted to throw my friend under the bus, he could say he had no idea that the image was copyrighted or he could just tell the authorities that everyone was equally involved.
 So what was he to do?

-Quiting his job in this economic climate is impossible.
+Quitting his job in this economic climate is impossible.
 He could quit and file suit as he had no choice but it would take years to get to court and longer to get paid, minus legal fees… not to mention just trying to collect from a man who believed he was protected “by God.”

 A week later, I wrote him some updated advice.
 “Make getting a new job your number one priority, after working the hours you need to put into that place and something better will come your way.
 Then just live with the fading nightmares for a while and laugh at the experience.”

 I tried to impart some way he could have a modicum of legal protection.
 “There is nothing you can say that will convince (your boss) otherwise.
-Just save all files and when you leave, turn him in to the assorted copyright holders so his life ends in poverty and misery and he can think God hates him.”
+Just save all files and when you leave, turn him into the assorted copyright holders so his life ends in poverty and misery and he can think God hates him.”

 Unfortunately, the law is the law and in a worst-case scenario, my friend would have to hope for a sympathetic judge.
 It’s not a gamble I would like to take.

 How many times have creatives, been handed images by a client or boss and been told to use them in an assignment or project?
 The minute you use an image you know to be illegal, you are an accessory to a copyright theft.
 Financial penalties can be devastating and if the client or your boss decides to throw you under the bus, then you will really be stuck.
 It’s not only monetary damages, which may include punitive damages but you may also be ordered to pay the plaintiff’s legal costs, aside from your own.
-I’ve seen it happen and the innocent designer’s career and life was ruined while the people who ordered them to use the illegal images never gave it a second thought.
+I’ve seen it happen and the innocent designer’s career and life were ruined while the people who ordered them to use the illegal images never gave it a second thought.
 It’s a hard fact of life and the creative industry.

 When the Law Catches Up With You

 Since my friend’s employer is somewhat typical of people who believe they have the right or won’t get caught infringing copyrighted material, let’s take a look at the likely consequences he will eventually face.
-Unless God is his legal representation, he WILL eventually face some life changing realities.
+Unless God is his legal representation, he WILL eventually face some life-changing realities.

 The employer already has a court order he’s ignoring.
-That’s even worse then being caught infringing copyrighted work.
+That’s even worse than being caught infringing copyrighted work.
 He has been caught, pronounced guilty and has had his punishment spelled out in an official court document.
 To ignore it is contemptuous in the eyes of the court and when, not if but when an order of contempt is filed by the petitioner (the copyright holder), my friend’s boss will be looking at jail time and huge financial hits that won’t just close his business but may also reach into his personal holdings, depending on his incorporation.
 His belief in fair use through religious foundations is not valid.

 There are valid uses of copyrighted material, including certain educational uses, derivative works and other fair use exceptions.
 None of these applies to commercial uses such as my friend’s employer’s business uses.